-Our core curriculum at Impact Christian Academy is Math, English Language Arts, Science, and History.
-In addition, we offer instruction in Logic, Art, Music, and Physical Education for our students, as well as instruction in Foreign Language and Bible.
-Our students will also have access to AP and dual-credit classes.
+Our core curriculum at Impact Christian Academy is math, English language arts, science, and history.
+In addition, we offer instruction in logic, art, and physical education, as well as foreign language and Bible.

 Read below for more details on all our academics!